reselbob/simple-node-grpc/server/README.md

 }

-/* Describes the request for a repeated value value, the string to repeat limit, the number of times to repeat
+/* Describes the request for a repeated value
+ @value, the string to repeat
+ @limit, the number of times to repeat
  */
 message RepeatRequest {
     string value = 1;